JustAnOpossum/FurFestBot/README.md

 You need two Telegram bot API keys, one for the main bot and another for the admin bot.

+To upload photos use the upload.js script.
+The options for it are documented below.
+You will also need to use the DBNAME environment variable.
+And if needed the HOST and PORT variables.

 Run your bot behind a https nginx reverse proxy with a path of /bot(token).
 If you don't know what this is [read this](https://www.nginx.com/resources/admin-guide/reverse-proxy/)

 ex: /bot123abc58347589